How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 As you’re pressing the clay, move your fingers slowly upward while the wheel spins.
 The clay has nowhere else to go but up.
 You want the wheel to rotate at least once before moving your fingers upward.

-As you get more advanced you may end up using a sponge on the outside of the clay to pull up the walls.
+As you get more advanced, you may end up using a sponge on the outside of the clay to pull up the walls.
 Here is the one I use the most and recommend, it’s a Mudtools Orange Mudsponge.

 Remove the Water:

-Removing the water from time to time and compressing the bottom will aline the platelets and allow you to introduce more water without weakening the clay as much.
+Removing the water from time to time and compressing the bottom will align the platelets and allow you to introduce more water without weakening the clay as much.
 I have had great success with doing this and don’t get S cracks.

 Collor in The Clay: